ClearControl/ClearControl/README.md

 To build RTlib you need Gradle build tool - http://www.gradle.org/overview
 Tip: Make sure that the gradle executable is in your path.

+to build the project:
+    gradle build

+To generate eclipse project files:
+    gradle eclipse

+That's it, now you can import all RTlib projects in Eclipse.

 * Configuration

 * Dependencies